 Beginning Moodle 2.0 Administration

 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Beginning Moodle 2.0 Administration.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Beginning Moodle 2.0 Administration.

 The pages began life with the Beginning v1.9 Administration FAQ pages but are aimed specifically at Moodle 2.x.
 Many of the solutions to problems will work in both versions of Moodle so if you do not find something here, then you may find it in the other pages.
 The questions asked here are mostly questions that I was confronted with when I first started with administering a Moodle, but I had some experience as a user which helped me a lot.
 The other source of questions is the Moodle Forums.